Songfacts®: You can leave comments about the song at the bottom of the page.

 Faith Evans, wife of Notorious B.I.G., sings on this along with the R&B group 112.
 They all recorded for P. Diddy's Bad Boy record label.

-It was later revealed that P. Diddy's lyrics were written by rapper Sauce Money (Todd Gaither). (thanks, Zodiac Digital - Washington, DC)
+It was later revealed that P. Diddy's lyrics were written by the rapper Sauce Money (Todd Gaither).
+Sauce had previously worked with Jay-Z on the song "Show and Prove."

 The song topped the charts in numerous countries across the world, including Australia, Canada, Germany, Italy, New Zealand UK and the US.
 It is the biggest selling rap single to date in the UK with over 1.4 million copies sold.